AJRepo/PHPlot/phplot/README.txt

    phplot_data.php  . . . . . . . .
 Auxiliary and extended functions
    rgb.inc.php  . . . . . . . . . .
 Optional extended color table

 REQUIREMENTS:

 You need a recent version of PHP5.
 Usually, we recommend you use the latest stable release, however due to problems with PHP-5.3.2 and PHP-5.2.13 you are advised to use the previous releases if possible.
 The problems are specific to TrueType font (TTF) text.
 If you are not using TTF text, you may use PHP-5.3.2 or 5.2.13.
+(The PHP team already has a fix for this TTF problem in PHP-5.3.3 development snapshots, so the fix should be in the next releases PHP-5.3.3 and PHP-5.2.14.)

-However, this version of PHPlot has been tested with PHP-5.3.1 and PHP-5.2.12 on Linux, and with PHP-5.3.1 on Windows/XP.
+This version of PHPlot has been tested with PHP-5.3.1 and PHP-5.2.12 on Linux, and with PHP-5.3.1 on Windows/XP.
+The PHPlot Test Suite currently contains 432 test cases.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the